stefanhiemer/topoptlab/README.md

 ## Build package and release on PyPI (only for maintainers and developers)

-Make sure the necessary packages have been installed
+Make sure the necessary packages have been installed:
 ```
 pip install -e .[pypi]
 ```